zowe/zowe-cli-sample-plugin/README.md

 ### Tutorials

-To learn about how to work with this sample plug-in, build new commands, or build a new Zowe CLI plug-in, see [Extend Zowe CLI](https://docs.zowe.org/stable/extend/extend-zowe-overview/#extend-zowe-cli).
+This sample plug-in comes with [tutorial information](docs/tutorials), but more in-depth documentation can be found online.
+See [Extend Zowe CLI](https://docs.zowe.org/stable/extend/extend-zowe-overview/#extend-zowe-cli) to learn more about how to work with this sample plug-in, build new commands, or build a new Zowe CLI Plug-in.

 **Note:** For an advanced example on how to create a plug-in that serves as a Credential Manager, see [Zowe CLI secrets for Kubernetes](https://github.com/zowe/zowe-cli-secrets-for-kubernetes/)

 ### Contribution Guidelines

-The Zowe CLI [contribution guidelines](CONTRIBUTING.md) contain standards and conventions for developing Zowe CLI plug-ins.
+The Zowe CLI [contribution guidelines](CONTRIBUTING.md) contain standards and conventions for developing Zowe CLI Plug-ins.

 The guidelines contain critical information about working with the code, running/writing/maintaining automated tests, developing consistent syntax in your plug-in, and ensuring that your plug-in integrates with Zowe CLI properly.

 ### Imperative CLI Framework Documentation

-[Imperative CLI Framework](https://github.com/zowe/imperative/wiki) documentation is a key source of information to learn about the features of Imperative CLI Framework (the code framework that you use to build plug-ins for Zowe CLI).
-Refer to these documents during development.
+The Zowe CLI once required the [Imperative CLI Framework](https://github.com/zowe/imperative/wiki) as a dependency.
+As of V3 of the CLI, Imperative has become a built-in package of the CLI.
+Many of the CLI's capabilities stem from Imperative's provided structural foundation.
+The following archived information about the Imperative CLI Framework is still relevant and will provide you with a good understanding about the underpinnings and features of the Zowe CLI.
+Refer to these documents during the development of your plug-in.

 ### CICD Guidelines

-Reference our [included Github workflows](.github/workflows/) for guidance about setting up and maintaining automated testing/deployment for your plug-in with Github Actions.
+Reference our [included GitHub Actions workflows](.github/workflows/) for guidance about setting up and maintaining automated testing and deployment for your plug-in with GitHub Actions.

 ## Prerequisites

-Before you work with the Zowe CLI sample plug-in, [install Zowe CLI globally.](https://docs.zowe.org/active-development/user-guide/cli-installcli.html)
+Before you work with the Zowe CLI sample plug-in, [install Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli) and its dependencies globally.

 ## Create a Local Development Space